-Figure 4 RSSI Fluctuation in Factory (LOS)
+Figure 4 RSSI Fluctuation in Factory

-This fluctuation in RSSI is due to motions of materials, parts, products and carriers in closed space.
+This fluctuation in RSSI may be due to motions of materials, parts, products and carriers in closed space, with multi-path reflections as indicated in the NIST report on “Guide to Industrial Wireless Systems Deployments."

 Example of Noises:

-While carrying radio measurement within the factory environment strong noise signals were observed within the 1.9 GHz band and the 2.4 GHz band.
-These are shown in Figure 5.
+While carrying radio measurement within the factory environment considerable noise signals were observed within the 920MHz band.
+This is shown in Figure 5.
+The source of the noise was confirmed to be Automated Guided Vehicles (AGVs) with heavy load when it stopped.